Linaro/lava/doc/v2/faq.rst

   $ lava-tool submit-job http://<login>:<token>@localhost/RPC2/

-You can also use XMLRPC directly:
+You can also use XML-RPC directly:

 .. code-block:: python